jaishree/ActiveAndroidTest/Getting-started.md

 ## Installing From Maven

 First, clone the source from Git and install the package to your local repository:
+**Note: Maven 3.1.1 or later is required**

 1. `git clone https://github.com/pardom/ActiveAndroid.git`
 2. `cd ActiveAndroid`